zalando/zalenium/README.md

 Zalenium works conceptually in a simple way:

 1. A Selenium Hub is started, listening to port 4444.
-2. One custom node for [docker-selenium](https://github.com/elgalu/docker-selenium), one for [Sauce Labs](https://saucelabs.com/) and one for [BrowserStack](https://www.browserstack.com/) are started and get registered to the grid.
+2. One custom node for [docker-selenium](https://github.com/elgalu/docker-selenium), and when enabled, one for [Sauce Labs](https://saucelabs.com/) and/or one for [BrowserStack](https://www.browserstack.com/) and/or one for [TestingBot](https://testingbot.com) are started and get registered to the grid.
 3. When a test request arrives to the hub, the requested capabilities are verified against each one of the nodes.
 4. If the request can be executed on [docker-selenium](https://github.com/elgalu/docker-selenium), a docker container is created on the run, and the test request is sent back to the hub while the new node registers.
 5. After the hub acknowledges the new node, it processes the test request with it.
 6. The test is executed, and then container is disposed.
-7. If the test cannot be executed in [docker-selenium](https://github.com/elgalu/docker-selenium), it will processed by [Sauce Labs](https://saucelabs.com/) and/or [BrowserStack](https://www.browserstack.com/) and/or [TestingBot](https://testingbot.com/).
+7. If the test cannot be executed in [docker-selenium](https://github.com/elgalu/docker-selenium), it will processed by one of the enabled cloud testing platforms.
 It takes the HTTP request, adds the user and api key to it, and forwards it to the cloud platform.

 Basically, the tool makes the grid expand or contract depending on the amount of requests received.